What goes into deciding whether to change football coaches?

 DiNardo and Turner agreed that most Power Five programs can find the money to pay the buyout.
 In some places, wealthy boosters might be willing to pitch in.

-”I don’t know that the money is ever the real reason,” DiNardo said. ”I think the perception of the money at times may be the real reason.”
+”I don’t know that the money is ever the real reason (to keep a coach),” DiNardo said. ”I think the perception of the money at times may be the real reason.”

 This year another factor has come into play for AD’s looking at making a change: For the first time, high school prospects will be able to sign with schools from Dec.
 20-22.

-”In a perfect world, you would have someone in place in time to positively affect the ability to sign players for the early signing period,” Stricklin said.
+”In a perfect world,” Stricklin said, ”you would have someone in place in time to positively affect the ability to sign players for the early signing period.”

 —